Abandoned & Little-Known Airfields:

 There was an administration building housing offices of the San Benito Flying Service,

-two flight training classrooms, two rooms for use of the local pilots club,
+two flight training classrooms, 2 rooms for use of the local pilots club,

-and two rooms used by the Department of Agriculture pink bollworm dusting experiments.
+and 2 rooms used by the Department of Agriculture pink bollworm dusting experiments.

 With the outbreak of the Second World War, a unit of the Coastal Air Patrol (a branch of the Civilian Air Patrol)